 For you vegetarians out there, burek can be made without meat as well.
 However, it is called by a different name: siromica.
 It is not a big difference, but according to a Croatian girl from Zagreb, do not mix up the names!
 That is an offense.

 Palačinka is by far the simplest and tastiest dessert in Dubrovnik.
-Similar to the French crêpe, palačinka (or palačinke, one has to be the plural form!) are thin pancakes filled with scoops of ice cream and a mixture of nuts and other toppings.
+Similar to the French crêpe, palačinka (or palačinke as one might find it!) are thin pancakes filled with scoops of ice cream and a mixture of nuts and other toppings.

 It is a mock dessert-dumpling of sorts that is popular among tourists and locals alike.